seon03/MachineLearning/TeamProject/README.md

          •	Feature importance analysis identified features 1, 5, 9, 6, 7, 14, and 12 as crucial (feature importance > 0.1).

          •	This table represents features in order of their importance.

-1	Feature 1	Array to store instances (timestamps)
+1|	Feature 1|	Array to store instances (timestamps)
-2	Feature 5	Number of incoming packets
+2| Feature 5|	Number of incoming packets
-3	Feature 9	Number of outgoing packets
+3|	Feature 9|	Number of outgoing packets
-4	Feature 6	Number of outgoing packets as a fraction of the total number of packets 5	Feature 7	Number of incoming packets as a fraction of the total number of packets 6	Feature 14	Total number of packets
+4|	Feature 6|	Number of outgoing packets as a fraction of the total number of packets 5|ature 7|	Number of incoming packets as a fraction of the total number of packets 6|	Feature 14|	Total number of packets
-7	Feature 12	Sum of incoming, outgoing and total number of packets
+7|	Feature 12|	Sum of incoming, outgoing and total number of packets

 • In conclusion, we selected total 7 significant features for the machine learning algorithm to classify websites using those features.